 Shape is determined by a 2-color bitmap file, the name of which is specified as the second parameter.
 The given filename must be accessible to the solver application.
-At present the bitmap file must be in either the PPM (portable pixmap), GIF, or BMP formats.
-(Any format other than the PPM P3 (text) format may be handled by spawning a any2ppm (Sec.
-15.2) subprocess.)
+At present the bitmap file must be in either the PPM (portable pixmap) or GIF format.
 The bitmap will be scaled as necessary to fit the simulation.
 The magnetically active cells correspond to black pixels in the bitmap.